linebender/rfcs/rfcs/0007-pass-spec.md

 This is `O(N)` instead of `O(N * Depth)`.

 We should add `PaintCtx::set_clip_box()` and `PaintCtx::remove_clip_box()` methods so widgets can clip their children.
-In most cases this will be a rectangle, but it can be an arbitrary path, for example a rectangle with rounded corners.
+In most cases this will be a rectangle, but it can be an arbitrary path, like a rectangle with rounded corners.

 ### Get full test coverage of Context methods